Northwest Area School District

 The Northwest Area School District (NASD) is a small, rural public school district in Luzerne County, Pennsylvania, USA.
 The district comprises the boroughs of New Columbus and Shickshinny and the townships of Hunlock, Union, Huntington, and Fairmount, serving a resident population of 9,172.
 The district mascot is Ranger.
-The student body is known as the Northwest Rangers and separated into a primary school, an intermediate school, and a middle/high school.
+The student body is known as the Northwest Rangers and separated into a primary school, and a middle/high school.
 According to 2000 federal census data, it serves a resident population of 9,172.
 In 2009, the residents' per capita income was $16,665 while the median family income was $42,524.

 History

 The Northwest Area School District formerly contained three elementary schools that contributed to the student body of the Northwest Area High School.
 These schools were Huntington Mills Elementary School, Hunlock Township Elementary School and F.L.
 Garrison Memorial Elementary School.
 At the end of the 2009–2010 school year, the Garrison Elementary School was closed and the remaining two elementary schools were renamed and the students re-distributed between them.
 The new school names are the Northwest Area Primary School and Northwest Area Intermediate School.
 The high school retained its former name, Northwest Area Middle/High School.
+Later on, the school had some financial problems and then condensed schools to the Primary School, and the Middle/High School.